cobalt88/CPS-API/README.md

 The above ternary operator will set the number of instances to 10 if the host machine has more than cpu 10 cores (a hyperthreaded core counts as 2), otherwise it will set the number of instances to the number of cores on the host machine.

 The combination of a clustered Node API and an efficiently indexed MongoDB database makes for a very fast and efficient API that can handle an insane amount of traffic without running into the potential bottleneck of exceeding the call queue.
-Keep in mind however that the reason this is limited to 10 instances is because more than that has the ability to exceed the throughput of a MongoDB M0 and M10 Cluster.
-In local testing at the time of building the average response time for a request was under 100ms with the accetopn of the POST route wich was closer to 150ms on average due it needing to perform a more complex opteration of finding an object, then compairing it to the data in the request body before updating the object in the database.
+Keep in mind however that the reason this is limited to 10 instances is to prevent the api exceeding the throughput of a MongoDB M0 and M10 Cluster.
+In local testing at the time of building the average response time for a request was under 100ms with the acception of the POST route wich was closer to 150ms on average due it needing to perform a more complex opteration of finding an object, then compairing it to the data in the request body before updating the object in the database.

 ## Installation Instructions